JianPeng2022/Cloud-learning/Azure AI Fundamentals/05 Microsoft Azure AI Fundamentals: Natural Language Processing.md

 - Natural language processing skills: with these skills, unstructured text is mapped as searchable and filterable fields in an index.
 - Image processing skills: creates text representations of image content, making it searchable using the query capabilities of Azure AI Search.

+#### Understand indexes 没明白
+An Azure AI Search index can be thought of as a container of searchable documents.
+Conceptually you can think of an index as a table and each row in the table represents a document.
+Tables have columns, and the columns can be thought of as equivalent to the fields in a document.
+Columns have data types, just as the fields do on the documents.

+Use an indexer to build an index: In order to index the documents in Azure Storage, they need to be exported from their original file type to JSON.
+In order to export data in any format to JSON, and load it into an index, we use an indexer.

+Azure AI Search lets you create and load JSON documents into an index with two approaches:
+- **Push method**: JSON data is pushed into a search index via either the REST API or the .NET SDK.
+Pushing data has the most flexibility as it has no restrictions on the data source type, location, or frequency of execution.
+- **Pull method**: Search service indexers can pull data from popular Azure data sources, and if necessary, export that data into JSON if it isn't already in that format.